fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 ## Be Explicit

 When you first start QGIS, you'll get a whole lot of white, a bunch of cryptic icons, and pangs of regret and/or fear.
+On the left pane of the application window, you can click the 'X' to close the "Browser" panel, since we won't be using it.
+Be sure to keep the "Layers" panel visible.

 {% include figure.html src="/images/qgis/qgis-blank.png" caption="The exhileration and terror of a blank map" %}